 By Jim Johnson, STA Project Manager

 Thanks for reading this article, and thank you for your interest and support of Star Trek Adventures!
-Keep frequencies open for news about additional STA products in the coming months.
+Keep frequencies open for news about the Lower Decks Campaign Guide and other Star Trek Adventures product releases.
 Live long and prosper!